Happy-Ferret/learning-area/html/introduction-to-html/marking-up-a-letter-finished/marking-guide.md

 Note: These are guidelines, not set in stone rules — you are of course free to use your judgement on mark awarding when you meet an edge case, or somethign that isn't clearly cut.

-The overall mark awarded is out of 50; For reference, you can find a [finished marked up letter](index.html) that would be awarded top marks.
+The overall mark awarded is out of 45; For reference, you can find a [finished marked up letter](index.html) that would be awarded top marks.

 ##Block/structural semantics

 <dl>
-<dt>You should structure the overall document with an appropriate structure including doctype, and &lt;html&gt;, &lt;head&gt; and &lt;body&gt; elements.</dt>
+<dt>You should structure the overall document with an appropriate structure including doctype, and &lt;html&gt;, &lt;head&gt; and &lt;body&gt; elements (5 marks)</dt>
-<dd>5 marks in total.
-They need to:
+<dd>They need to:
 <ul>
   <li>Provide an HTML5 doctype (&lt;!doctype html&gt;, 1 mark)</li>
   <li>Include a &lt;head&gt; element just below that (1 mark)</li>
   <li>Wrap the content in a &lt;body&gt; element (1 mark)</li>
-  <li>Wrap head and body in an &lt;html&gt; element</li>
+  <li>Wrap head and body in an &lt;html&gt; element (1 mark)</li>
   <li>You get one bonus mark for including a lang attribute in the &lt;html&gt; tag (1 mark)</li>
 </ul>
 </dd>
 <dt>The letter in general should be marked up with a structure of paragraphs and headings, with the exception of the below points.
-There is one top level heading (the "Re:" line) and two second level headings.</dt>
+There is one top level heading (the "Re:" line) and two second level headings (6 marks)</dt>
-<dd>6 marks in total. they need to:
+<dd>They need to:
   <ul>
   <li>Mark up the "Re:" line as an &lt;h1&gt; element (1 mark)</li>
   <li>Mark up the "Starting dates", "Subjects of study" and "Exotic dance moves" as &lt;h2&gt; elements (3 marks)</li>